BabbleSim/ext_NRF52_hw_models/docs/README.md

 ## What these models include

-Not all SOCs peripherals are modelled yet, and for some of the included peripherals not all features or options are modelled.
+Not all SOCs peripherals are modeled yet, and for some of the included peripherals not all features or options are modeled.
 This is typically the case for HW functionality which is not used by the Zephyr drivers/OS.
 You can find what features of which peripherals are included so far, and with what approximations in [README_impl_status.md](./README_impl_status.md).
 It is certainly possible to expand these models to include the missing peripherals or functionality.

-### Faithfullness of these models
+### Faithfulness of these models

 These models are accurate enough to allow the current Zephyr to run, and its BLE and 15.4 stacks to function.
 For more details please see the notes on the source files for each peripheral model.
-In general, functionality is modelled only to the necessary degree as to enable the SW to run, in a manner that is comparable to the real HW.
+In general, functionality is modeled only to the necessary degree as to enable the SW to run, in a manner that is comparable to the real HW.

 These models are based solely on
 [the public SOC specifications](https://infocenter.nordicsemi.com/topic/struct_nrf52/struct/nrf52833.html)

-They have been developed without any other knowledge and probably contain inacuracies, and defects.
+They have been developed without any other knowledge and probably contain inaccuracies, and defects.

 ### About the ARM processor peripherals